 - I. The name and social security number of the Member for whom Treatment has been prescribed and requires Preauthorization; - II.
-The Policyowner's name and this Policy's Policy Number which is shown in the SBC. - III.
+The Policyowner's name and this Policy's Policy Number which is shown on the cover of this policy. - III.
 The name and telephone number of the attending Physician; - IV.
 The name of the Covered Facility where the Member will be admitted, if applicable; - V. The proposed date of admission, if applicable; and - VI.
 The proposed Treatment.